viralemergence/pnpc/README.md

 ## Accompanying information

 This document contains a brief run-down of all the analysis-related figures in the main text of the pathogens & planetary change manuscript referenced in the root README.
+The code to generate each of the figures can be found in their respectively named subfolders in the `src` folder.

 ### Figure 1